mybonk/mybonk-wiki/workshop-3/README.md

 ## What We Learned

-✅ Used `fetchFromGitHub` to pin a specific Bitcoin fork
-✅ Understood Nix's hash verification system for security and reproducibility
+✅ Used `fetchFromGitHub` to pin a specific version from a specific location ✅ Nix's hash verification system for security and reproducibility
 ✅ Overrode a NixOS service package with a custom build
-✅ Updated an existing container configuration (not destroy/rebuild)
+✅ Updated an existing container configuration
-✅ Configured a custom signet (Mutinynet) with required parameters
-✅ Witnessed dramatically faster block production (30s vs 10min)
+✅ Configured a custom signet (Mutinynet) with required parameters ✅ Witnessed dramatically faster block production (30s vs 10min)
 ✅ Learned the difference between simple overrides and full overlays
-✅ Understood that fork configurations are not built-in by default

 **The power of Nix:**